Legion of Fire: Killer Ants!: Plot

 After determining the ants' pattern, they decide to blow up the local dam and flood the entire town to kill the ants.
-Jim and Karen get some dynamite and head to the dam.
+Jim and Laura get some dynamite and head to the dam.
 They leave Chad in Croy's truck parked on top of the dam as a lookout while they dig holes in the earthen side of the dam at intervals and insert the dynamite with different length fuses.
 While they are working, a rescue helicopter, sent by Gray Wolf, arrives to carry them out of town.
 Chad gets in, and once they have lit the dynamite, Croy and Karen join him.
 Jim has trouble lighting his fuse, and an aftershock knocks him down, but he is finally able to get it lit.
 The pilot flies the helicopter down to where Jim is, and, with Croy's help, he gets aboard just as the dynamite explodes.

 The dam is destroyed, and the water floods the entire valley, including the town.
 The pilot lands the helicopter on a nearby hill, and the group looks at the flooded valley, hoping the ants have drowned.
 Jim decides to stay for a while to study the area more.
-He warns the group that they cannot be sure all of the ants died and that any survivors would probably go back underground and into hibernation.
-As the movie ends, surviving ants, including the queen, are shown walking on some stones near the water's edge, where it is discovered the queen has wings, thus potentially repeating the cycle.
+He warns the group that they cannot be sure all of the ants, including the queen, died and that any survivors would probably go back underground and into hibernation.
+As the movie ends, surviving ants are shown walking on some stones near the water's edge, where it is discovered the queen is indeed alive and has wings, thus potentially repeating the cycle.